mike-isaakidis/Maya-Modelling-Tools/docs/Quick Sweep Mesh/How to install.md

         You could copy paste the folder in your <span style="color:rgba(195, 221, 80, 1);">\Documents\Maya\XXXX\Prefs\Icons </span>folder but its not necessary as the tool will now point towards the online documentation.

-        It would only be necessary if your internet was down or if you wanted to use the icon.
+        It would only be necessary as a backup if your internet was down or if you wanted to use the icon.

     3.Open [`Maya`](#).